 The translation memory scopes are there to allow both privacy and sharing of translations, to suit the desired behavior.

 Imported translation memory¶

-You can import arbitrary translation memory data using
+Importing arbitrary translation memory data using the

 Per user translation memory¶